shelleyolivia/learn-tutorials/network-documentation/near/tutorials/write-nft-contracts-in-rust.md

 If you have completed the NEAR Pathway, you should have already taken care of these prerequisites.
 For this tutorial you must:

-* Install node.js and npm, and set up your DataHub environment [\(see Tutorial 1\)](https://learn.figment.io/network-documentation/near/tutorials/1.-connecting-to-a-near-node-using-datahub)
+* Install Node.js and npm, and set up your DataHub environment
-* Create an account on the NEAR Testnet [\(see Tutorial 2\)](https://learn.figment.io/network-documentation/near/tutorials/2.-creating-your-first-near-account-using-the-sdk)
+* Create an account on the NEAR Testnet
-* Install the NEAR CLI [\(also in Tutorial 2\)](https://learn.figment.io/network-documentation/near/tutorials/2.-creating-your-first-near-account-using-the-sdk)
+* Install the NEAR CLI

 # Installing the Toolchain

 Before we can start working on the Rust contract, we need to install a few more tools.

 [rustup.rs](https://rustup.rs/) provides Rust installers for Unix and Windows platforms.
 If you're using Unix, run the following command to install `rustup`, the Rust meta-installer: